 Strategies for Emission Reduction on Small Capacity Two-Wheelers with Regard to Future Legislative Limits

 Abstract Looking at upcoming emission legislations for two-wheelers, it is quite obvious that the fulfilment of these targets will become one of the biggest challenges within the engine development process.
 The gradual harmonization of emission limits for two-wheelers with existing automotive standards will subsequently lead to new approaches regarding mixture preparation and exhaust gas aftertreatment.
 Referring to these future scenarios, a state-of-the-art in development of catalytic converters for two- or three-wheeler applications should be presented.
 After choosing a suitable test carrier, which has already been equipped with EFI components including an oxygen sensor for λ=1 operation mode, a basic injection system calibration was used to optimize the combustion process.
 Based on this setup, a variable exhaust system was manufactured to be able to integrate different catalyst configurations.
-To improve cold start characteristics, the position of the lambda probe and the catalyst were optimized to achieve short light-off times.

 This Digital Annex (DA) contains the current, full-PDF version of ARP5149B, Training Program Guidelines for Deicing/Anti-Icing of Aircraft on Ground, as well as .jpeg format files of Appendix D, Application Guidelines Configuration, Critical Component, and Spray Area Diagrams for Aircraft.
 The .jpeg diagram files may be used by purchasers in accordance with the terms of the included license agreement.